 Next-generation Application Delivery Controllers

-It’s no longer about Capacity but Visibility and Actionable Telemetry
+It’s No Longer About Load Balancing Capacity but Visibility and Actionable Telemetry

 Years ago, when I first started working with load balancers, I would talk about how load balancing was the basis for all application delivery controllers (ADCs).
 We can still have a technical discussion about the benefits of different load-balancing algorithms like least connection vs. round robin vs. slow start, etc. but what separates a load balancer from an ADC is the ability to accelerate traffic and optimize back-end resources.